While some people may experience relief from IBS symptoms by fasting, more research is needed to confirm whether it’s effective.

 Additionally, Warren says fasting may be linked to favorable alterations in the

-According to Warren, fasting may nothelp IBS in cases where long periods of fasting ultimately lead to the consumption of larger portions of food at the end of the fast.
+According to Warren, fasting may nothelp IBS in cases in which long periods of fasting ultimately lead to the consumption of larger portions of food at the end of the fast.

 “Excess volume of food contents in the upper GI tract can trigger symptoms in some individuals,” Warren said.
 “Fasting, therefore, may significantly backfire if it becomes a justification for excess intake later on in the day.”